-Maury River Professional Review and Guide
+Maury River Professional Guide

 "Originally named the North River of the James because it flows into the James from the north, the Maury River courses across Rockbridge County for approximately 30 miles, passing through Lexington and Buena Vista and a part of the state steeped in history and heritage.
 The river was renamed for Matthew Fontaine Maury, a professor at Lexington’s Virginia Military Institute who had distinguished himself as an oceanographer and had served in the Confederate forces.